 10. You develop a sudden interest in the surgical arts - as practiced upon yourself and your friends.
-You find yourself discussing colonscopies over meals at a four-star restaurants.
+You find yourself discussing colonoscopies over meals at four-star restaurants.

 The bad news is that it gets worse from here on.
 When someone suggests going to a monthly bingo game at 6:00 am down at the McDonald's in the Walmart Supercenter, and you think it "sounds like fun", you will have officially topped the hill and begun the long slide down into geezerdom.

 The good news?
 You've lived long enough to become a problem for your children, which is sort of payback for all the misery they caused for you when they were kids.
 They'll be having that "meeting" down at the I-Hop one day soon to figure out what to do with you.
 You will not be invited and your suggestions will not be seriously considered.

 Smile and go with it (but put in your dentures first; the gums are just not attractive, okay).

 Sometimes you can tell a lot about a human by the behavior of his or her dog.
 My wife and I have been married 39 years.
 Ours is a mixed marriage.
 She's a compulsive clean freak.
 I am NOT.
 We've compromised on the deal.
 I'm now a compulsive hand-washer.
 I keep my street shoes in a rack by the front door and do NOT wear them in the house and I've developed an allergy to chlorine bleach.
 Once, I was sitting at my desk while she was cleaning the living room.
 She dusted me!
 I've also been vacuumed, polished and sent back to rewash my hands.
 I'm 59 years old.